 FAQs

-Yes, of course.
+Yes, you can eat expired chocolate.
 Most chocolates will be perfectly correct even after the expiration date.
+Proper chocolate storage can significantly affect its lifespan.

 Conclusion